microsoft/qsharp-runtime/src/QirRuntime/README.md

 # The Native QIR Runtime

 This folder contains the Quantum Intermediate Representation (QIR) Runtime project.
-QIR is a subset of the [LLVM](https://llvm.org/) Intermediate Representation.
+The QIR is a subset of the [LLVM](https://llvm.org/) Intermediate Representation.
-QIR Runtime includes implementation of the
+The QIR runtime includes an implementation of the
- [QIR specification](https://github.com/microsoft/qsharp-language/tree/main/Specifications/QIR) and the bridge to compile QIR to be run against the native full state simulator.
+ [QIR specification](https://github.com/microsoft/qsharp-language/tree/main/Specifications/QIR) and the bridge to run QIR against the native full state simulator.

 - `public` folder contains the public headers
 - `lib` folder contains the implementation of the runtime and the simulators.